emmyzzang/GoodGrind/README.md

 GoodGrind is a job wellness application built with React, Redux, Webpack, Yarn, Concurrently, Victory/D3 Data Visualization, Sequelize ORM, MySQL, and deployed using Amazon Web Services EC2.

-The full list of technologies are as follows:
+The full list of technologies is as follows:

 * amazon web services ec2
 * axios